Rehabilitation

 Create the Optimal Listening Environment in the Classroom

-- Minimize any unnecessary sources of noise inside the classroom (such as computers, projectors, air conditioning, and fans).
+• Minimize unnecessary noise inside the classroom (such as computers, projectors, air conditioning, and fans).

-- Ask for support from the principal to make accommodations in the classroom to optimize acoustics—for example, hard surfaces can make sounds echo.
-It is possible to create a learning-friendly environment with minimum financial investment by placing rugs on hard floors, attaching rubber pads to the bottom of chairs and tables to suppress noise when they are moved, and utilizing tablecloths and curtains to dampen sound.
+• Make accommodations in the classroom to optimize acoustics, e.g., placing rugs on hard floors, attaching rubber pads to the bottom of chairs and tables to suppress noise when they are moved, and utilizing tablecloths and curtains to dampen sound.

-- Implement rules about moving quietly and not making distracting noises during lessons.
+• Implement rules about moving quietly, not making distracting noises during lessons, and talking one at a time.

 Make Use of Assistive Listening Devices (ALDs)